 One of the most common questions buyers will ask is, “How long does it take to buy a home?”
 Some folks think the home buying process all comes together immediately, while others assume it will take months before they move into their dream home.
 However, it’s important to remember that homes aren’t impulse purchases.
 It takes time to sift through listings and make your way from one home showing to the next.
 In addition, there are a lot of steps to the home buying process!
 Any one of these steps can drag out your timeline, especially if you’re not prepared.
 So, to help prepare you and to answer the question, “how long does it take to buy a home,” let’s break up the steps of the home buying process.

-The first stage is getting pre-approved for a home loan.
+Getting pre-approved for a home loan is going to be the first step in the home buying process.
 How long does that take?
 Honestly, it depends.
 Some mortgage lenders can give you a pre-approval letter in as little as a few hours if you have the credit score, income, and job history required.
 However, if you just switched careers, or you need to repair your credit, it can take a few months.
-We recommend speaking with a mortgage lender to find out if YOU qualify for a home loan.
+We recommend speaking with a mortgage lender to find out if you qualify for a home loan.

 Finding Your Dream Home

-The third stage is getting your offer accepted.
+Once you’ve found a home that you love, getting your offer accepted is going to be the third step.
 Unlike on “Property Brothers,” where offers are always accepted in a flash, the real world takes a bit more time.
-You may be tapping your toes in anticipation, but sellers have some leeway when responding to an offer.
+You may be tapping your fingers in anticipation, but sellers have some leeway when responding to an offer.
 They have three options: Whether to accept your offer, counter it, or reject it.
-Expect to hear back within three days (but hopefully sooner).
+When you submit an offer, you can expect to hear back within three days (but hopefully sooner).

-We hope you enjoyed this Theory Thursday, and that it helped give you a better understanding of how long it takes to purchase a home!
+We hope this helped give you a better understanding of how long it takes to purchase a home!
 If you have any more questions about the home buying process, please give us a text or call at 253-537-HOME!